nfoert/cardie/README.md

 Happy Hacktoberfest!
 I hope that you find this project interesting and that some issues offer a good learning experience!
 Help of any kind would be greatly appreciated.

 - You can check out the [issues page](https://github.com/nfoert/issues) for anything that piques your interest, or you can check the [hacktoberfest tag](https://github.com/nfoert/cardie/issues?q=sort%3Aupdated-desc+is%3Aopen+label%3Ahacktoberfest) for specific issues I've selected for this Hacktoberfest.
-- Additionally, please check out [contributing](#contributing) for some information on how you can contribute to this project.
+- Additionally, please check out [Contributing](#contributing) for some information on how you can contribute to this project.

 ## Installation